tomfinnegan/Memory-game/README.md

-  on entering the website the users are greeted with title Countries Memory Game there is buttons for information on how to play the game there is also a button to reset the game whenever you want to do Solutions below there is 12 cards with globe images on them (backfacing) whenever when you click the first card the timer starts and the card counter goes up
+  on entering the website the users are greeted with title Countries Memory Game there is buttons for information on how to play the game there is also a button to reset the game whenever you want to do so below there is 12 cards with globe images on them (backfacing) whenever you click the first card the timer starts and the card counter goes up the counter stops when all cards are matched

 <h2>Returning Visitor Goals</h2>